 Swift Responses to Market Changes

-Marketplaces enable ecommerce businesses to react quickly to shifting tariffs and costs by updating product listings, pricing and inventory in real-time.
-To facilitate this, businesses should provide sellers with tools that automate updates and streamline operations, helping maintain product availability, price accuracy and customer trust.
+Marketplaces allow ecommerce businesses to react quickly to changing tariffs and costs by updating product listings, pricing and inventory in real-time.
+To facilitate this, companies should provide sellers with tools that automate updates and streamline operations.
+This, in turn, helps maintain product availability, price accuracy and customer loyalty.

 Inventory Agility and Fulfilment Optimisation

-When one seller is affected by tariffs or stockouts, others on the marketplace can step up, protecting sales and maintaining product availability.
-By diversifying warehouse and fulfilment locations, vendors can reduce delivery times and shipping costs, ensuring a smooth and reliable online shopping experience.
+When one seller is affected by tariffs or stockouts, others on the marketplace can fill the gap, protecting sales and maintaining product availability.
+By diversifying warehouse and fulfilment locations, sellers can reduce delivery times and shipping costs, providing a smooth and reliable online shopping experience.

 Supplier Diversification